EthanBrydon/Millenials-vs-GenX_Project/README.md

-Welcome to our survivor project for COMP 4602!
+Welcome to our survivor project for COMP 4602 (Social Networking)!